dcycle/starterkit-drupalsite/README.md

     cd ~/Desktop && git clone https://github.com/dcycle/starterkit-drupal8site.git
     cd ~/Desktop/starterkit-drupal8site && ./scripts/deploy.sh

-Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 environment.
+Step 3: Click on the login link at the end of the command line output and enjoy a fully installed Drupal 8 or 9 environment (depending on the branch used -- see above).

 You can SSH into your container by running: